A lambing system concerns when lambing will occur (what season

-However, if lambing occurs during the winter months, adequate
+If lambing occurs during the winter months, good

 facilities are needed.
 Housing is a big consideration.
-Overhead costs are higher.
-Mastitis, scours, and pneumonia tend to be bigger issues
+Overhead costs are higher with winter lambing .
+Mastitis, scours, and pneumonia can be bigger issues

 with early lambing because sheep are confined into smaller areas.